 Skype is not a traditional business phone system.
 While it is closer to a virtual phone system, it differs in some ways.
 It allows you to have voice and video conversations from your computers and mobile devices.
 While it might not have all the bells and whistles of a more advanced traditional or virtual phone system, it does have a number of features and tools businesses will find valuable.
 The service is also much more affordable than many other business phone systems.

 All of the subscription plans are paid month to month, but they renew automatically.
-Subscriptions must be canceled at least three days before your renewal date to avoid being charged for the next billing cycle.
+You must cancel subscriptions at least three days before your renewal date to avoid being charged for the next billing cycle.

-Even though it isn't a traditional phone system, Skype offers a variety of calling, video, messaging, and sharing features and tools.
+Even though it isn't a traditional phone system, Skype offers a variety of calling, video, messaging, and sharing features and tools, including the following.

 - Group calls